actoron/jadex/docs/mkdocs/docs/Android User Guide/01 Introduction.md

 ### 0.0.4

 -   updated maven projects to maven-andoid-plugin-3.0.0-alpha-14 -&gt; supports ADT R15
--   communication between platforms fixed, so remote mobile platform components are visible in JCC\
-    (This requires the HTTP Relay Transport to be enabled if running in an emulator)
+-   communication between platforms fixed, so remote mobile platform components are visible in JCC (This requires the HTTP Relay Transport to be enabled if running in an emulator)
 -   added AndroidSettingsService for File Access on Android Devices
 -   introduced AndroidContextService to provide access to android files (TODO: properties)
 -   Security Service is active by default.
-The generated Plattform Password will be written to LogCat and saved in\
+The generated Plattform Password will be written to LogCat and saved in */data/data/<packagename\>/files/<platformname\>.settings.xml*.
-    */data/data/&lt;packagename&gt;/files/&lt;platformname&gt;.settings.xml*.\
     To disable the Security Service, just uncomment the Service in your platform.component.xml

 ### 0.0.3